Republic (pressure group): Coronation of Charles III

 Protesters on Trafalgar Square on the day of the 2023 coronation.

-Prior to the Coronation of Charles III and Camilla on 6 May 2023, Republic announced plans to hold demonstrations at Parliament Square in London against the ceremony, citing opposition to the extravagance of the event amidst the UK cost of living crisis.
+Prior to the coronation of Charles III and Camilla on 6 May 2023, Republic announced plans to hold demonstrations at Parliament Square in London against the ceremony, citing opposition to the extravagance of the event amidst the UK cost of living crisis.
 On the day of the coronation the Metropolitan Police took action against the protests, arresting a reported 52 people, including members of Republic.
 Republic's leader, Graham Smith, was held in police custody for nearly 16 hours.
 In addition, hundreds of Republic placards were reportedly seized.
 In an official statement, Republic condemned the arrests as "a direct attack on our democracy and the fundamental rights of every person in the country".
 Republic had previously held a number of discussions with senior Met officers, making clear their plans, which the Met had said they had no objections to.

 Police defended their actions stating that they had confiscated lock-on devices which are banned for use in protests under the Public Order Act 2023.

+From Below The Balcony

+In March 2025 Republic released a new podcast, From Below The Balcony, in which hosts Graham Smith and Abigail Tarttelin interview vocal republicans from across the British commonwealth.
+Guests have included author Mark Haddon, journalist Kevin Maguire, former British MP and Minister of State Norman Baker, and Australian senator Lidia Thorpe.

+The first season comprised ten episodes plus a live special recorded at Republic's 2025 Members Day.
+A second season began in June 2026.